ksatirli/homebrew-hashicorp/README.md

 - Optional, but highly recommended: use `helpers/install-casks.sh` to verify installability of _all_ currently generated Casks

-- Optionally, but highly recommended: lint your contribution using `brew style` and [RuboCop](https://www.rubocop.org)
+- Optionally, but highly recommended: lint your contribution using `brew cask style`

 ## Notes

 - An exhaustive list of versions, is available via [helpers/VERSIONS.sh](https://github.com/operatehappy/homebrew-hashicorp/blob/master/helpers/VERSIONS.sh)

 - Vagrant switched from a _32-bit_ architecture to a _64-bit_ one after version `1.9.2`

-- The [operatehappy/dotfiles-org](https://github.com/operatehappy/dotfiles-org) repository includes a _RuboCop_ configuration that can be used with Casks and Formulae

 ## Author Information